oviserv/wifi_eap-tls/README.md

 A complete setup consists of the following elements:
 - a Wifi client, e.g. a Windows 10 laptop connecting to a Wifi network
 - a Wifi access point supporting RADIUS authentication.
 The setup presented was tested with Ubiquity UniFi access points and UniFi Network Controller software (no relationship whatsoever between this project and Ubiquiti)
-- a RADIUS server and PKI (this project) running on a Docker server
+- a RADIUS server and PKI (this project) running on a Docker server with docker-compose

 # Getting started
 - Start with a functioning Wifi network using WPA2 preshared key